s3nt1n3lz21/Angular-Templates-Code-Coverage/README.md

 ## Future

-* Checking tests exist for ngFors and the correct number of elements appear
 * Checking tests exist for checking the correct text displays
 * Checking tests exist for ngClass and the correct classes are applied
 * Checking tests exist for checking the correct functions are called on child component output events